What can Intercom's £100M bet teach PE Operators?.

 The Rational Partners Operator Framework

-Through our work as CTO consultants at Rational Partners—conducting AI audits, due diligence, and fractional CTO engagements—we have a front-row seat to how mid-market companies approach AI adoption.
-From this vantage point, we've identified four critical areas where AI can transform SaaS businesses:
+Through our work at Rational Partners—AI audits, due diligence, and fractional CTO engagements—we see first-hand how mid-market companies approach AI adoption.
+We've identified four areas where AI can materially shift SaaS economics:

 1. Security Posture — The foundation layer that most companies get wrong.
 Your employees are already using AI tools, and you're likely in compliance breach without knowing it⁹.
 We've developed a 5-level framework for AI security deployment that helps CEOs navigate from basic agreements to fully self-provisioned deployment.